 A ‘No Deal’ Brexit could mean that private UK companies have problems paying out, for example, an annuity to a UK citizen in the EU.
 There could be cost issues and the question of exchange rates for companies transferring money.
 The Association of British Insurers (ABI) states that this issue can be solved by a ‘cooperation between EU and UK regulators’, but this issue has not been resolved yet.
 If this were to happen, expats could continue to draw out their private pensions without issue.

 UK Pension Transfers to a European QROPS

-If you are moving to Europe and intend to retire permanently in Europe or abroad, you may wish to consider moving your pension out of a regulated penson scheme in the UK and into a regulated pension scheme in Europe.
+If you are moving to Europe and intend to retire permanently in Europe or abroad, pension holders have the option of moving a pension out of a regulated penson scheme in the UK and into a regulated pension scheme based in Europe.